parkinsons-toolkit/app-content/pages-content/managing-symptoms/sexual-health.md

 - When the problem started
 - How much response you have to stimulation.
 - Times of the day when problems occur.
 - Does the problem occur at a time when the medication feels less effective – “off” times?

+---

+## Further Treatments

 ### Medication
 - Changes to Parkinson’s or other medication may improve your symptoms.
 These changes would most likely be made by your Parkinson’s specialist team.